McAllister-NOAA/REVAMP/README.md

 * vegan

 ## Wiki
-Check the MetaPipe Wiki for more information on how MetaPipe works.
+Check the REVAMP Wiki for more information on how REVAMP works.

 ## Installation
 ### Easy Installation